Career mode provides you with the opportunity to take a team from defeat to all the successes European football has to offer.

-Even playing a player out of position and frequently subbing a player off affects their dynamic potential.
+Even playing a player out of position and frequently subbing a player off affects their dynamic potential in FIFA 21.
 The best way to increase a player’s output is to play them frequently, keep them at peak physical and match sharpness and play them in their preferred position.

 Minute details like the type of player in a particular position he can be (like a balanced midfielder or a box-to-box midfielder) to the overall position he plays in can be altered.
 This gives maximum leverage to managers who read a player’s stats and utilize their abilities accurately.

 With great 78 Pace, 75 Shooting and 80 Dribbling – he would be well suited to be a CF or a false 9.
 Poor Physicality makes him less effective as a CM but being a CF, he could dictate play in the hole behind a target man.

-Training schedules are much more flexible in FIFA 21 compared to previous editions.
+FIFA 21 Career Mode training schedules are much more flexible compared to previous editions of the game.
 Virtual managers can now assign rest and training days and also choose the type of drills a group of players go through.
 This makes it far easier and more accurate to determine a player’s weaknesses and target to improve it.

 It also allows you to modify a player’s training regime to support him in his development.
 If you see a player lacking match sharpness, it is bound to stall his growth.
-Focussing training drills on him and bringing him on from the bench in fixtures allows you to bring him to maximum match fitness which will eventually lead to better player development.
+Focusing training drills on him and bringing him on from the bench in fixtures allows you to bring him to maximum match fitness which will eventually lead to better player development.

 In FIFA 20 career mode, a player mostly returned back with the same stats as a year before.
 This stalled their progress significantly and did not mimic the real-life loan spells that help player development.